GoogleChrome/web.dev/src/site/content/en/blog/modern-web-games/index.md

 ---

-Good game developers know that to capitalise on the opportunity of a particular platform it’s important to embrace the unique characteristics of that platform.
+Good game developers know that to capitalise on the opportunity of a particular platform it's important to embrace the unique characteristics of that platform.
 So what are the unique characteristics of the web?
 And what defines a web game?

 At Google I/O 2019 I presented my thoughts on the state of the web games ecosystem, the current best practices for modern web game development, and where the industry is heading.
-In this blog post, I’ll summarise some of the key points from my talk which you can watch in full on YouTube:
+In this blog post, I'll summarise some of the key points from my talk which you can watch in full on YouTube:

 {% YouTube 'aVTYxHL45SA' %}